apiture/openapi-down-convert/README.md

 ### &DownArrowBar; JSON Schema related changes

-OAS 3.0 uses an earlier JSON Schema version (Draft 4).
-The tool convert `examples` in schemas to a single `example`.
+OAS 3.0 uses an earlier JSON Schema version (Draft 7).
+The tool converts `examples` in schemas to a single `example`.

 As a special case, if the resulting `example` includes an `id`, it is deleted if the `--delete-examples-with-id` CLI option is set.